 Vancouver, BC V6T 1Z3

-All transcripts, proof of BC residency, other mail, etc. must be sent to this address.
-We are not responsible for mail addressed to our physical location or other Faculty of Medicine offices.
+All transcripts and other postal mail must be sent to this address.
+We are not responsible for mail addressed to our physical location, to other Faculty of Medicine offices, or other UBC departments.
+Transcripts sent to the main undergraduate admissions office for UBC (in Enrolment Services) are unlikely to be forwarded to our office.
 Please be sure your transcripts are directed to the correct address.